 Mount Bartle Frere has been on my bucket list for quite some time, so when my friend visiting from Melbourne requested to “climb a mountain” during her visit, Queensland’s tallest peak had to be it!

-The well-marked track starts from the Josephine Falls car park and undulates delightfully for 3km over about nine creek crossings before the severe upward ascent towards the peak.
+The well-marked track starts from the Josephine Falls car park and undulates delightfully for 3km over about 9 creek crossings before the severe upward ascent towards the peak.
 The next 4km is a battle against humidity, steep climbs and the blood-sucking leeches.

 Eastern Summit Camp